YemenOpenSource/.github/profile/README.md

 ## Acknowledgements

  - [Syrian Open Source](https://github.com/Syrian-Open-Source).
-Actually, we got inspired to launch this platform for Yemeni developers.
+Actually, we got inspired from them to launch this platform for Yemeni developers.